icarofracassi/DSA-Practice/Code@Night/all-perfect-solutions/problems/A-FindTheRoom.md

-# Problem
+# Problem A

-Your colleague Nathália has a training scheduled to take place in person at SAP Labs and needs your help finding the room for her appointment.
+Your colleague Nathália has a training scheduled to take place in person at *** Labs and needs your help finding the room for her appointment.
 She received a code with 4 characters (GE02) that represents the location of the room.

 You know that there are 4 possible floors, which are: (B=basement, G=ground, 1=first, 2=second).
 In addition, there are 10 sectors represented by letters of the alphabet from A to J. Finally, the rooms numbers are integers ranging from 01 to 20.